squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

 ### Hiding tags on a page

-While the tags are rendered above the main headline, sometimes, it might be desirable to hide them for a specific page, which can be achieved by using the [Metadata] extension:
+While the tags are rendered above the main headline, sometimes, it might be desirable to hide them for a specific page, which can be achieved with the front matter `hide` property:

 ``` sh
 ---